seezee/WP-FOFT-Loader/readme.txt

 6. Documentation (1): Information about the CSS that the plugin loads by default
 7. Documentation (2): Video tutorials

-## Frequently Asked Questions
+== Frequently Asked Questions ==

 ### What is the plugin for?

-This plugin template implements and automates [Zach Leatherman’s Critical Flash of Faux Text (FOFT) with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
+This plugin implements and automates [Zach Leatherman’s Critical Flash of Faux Text (FOFT) with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
 This technique is the best compromise between font speed loading and a positive user experience.

 **PROS**